 History is a foundation subject within the National Curriculum 2014.
 History will be taught through a topic based approach whenever possible using a range of resources to support planning, teaching and assessment.
 The study of History aims to give children a sense of their own identity within our social, political, cultural and economic background.

 Music is a unique method of communicating that can inspire and motivate children.
 It allows for personal expression, and it can play an important part in the personal development of pupils.
 From the day they arrive in Reception, pupils are taught a wide range of techniques.

-Peripatetic lessons are also available in Guitar, Violin, Flute, Clarinet, Recorder and Piano.
+Peripatetic lessons are also available in Guitar, timbrels, violin, ukulele, flute, clarinet, recorder and piano* (subject to last minute changes).
+We also have a popular link with Rock Steady, for children to develop playing in a band.
 There is a charge for these peripatetic lessons but no child will be denied the opportunity to learn an instrument due to an inability to pay.

-We believe sport is so important to children’s well-being that we have dedicated a separate section on our website.
+We believe physical activity is so important to children’s well-being and health that we have dedicated a separate section on our website.

 All children are timetabled for 2 hours Physical activity each week.
 This is usually an indoor PE lesson, consisting of gymnastics or dance and an outdoor Games lesson.
 Our Class 3 children go swimming every summer and we have just started running catch-up swimming lessons for children in Y4 – 6 who have not yet passed the National Curriculum Award.